2025 Kolkata Knight Riders season

-The 2025 season was the 18th season for the Indian Premier League franchise Kolkata Knight Riders.
-They were one of the ten teams competing in the 2025 Indian Premier League.
-They were the defending champions having won their third title in the previous season.
-Ahead of the season, Ajinkya Rahane was announced as the new captain.
+The 2025 season was the 18th season for the Indian Premier League (IPL) cricket franchise Kolkata Knight Riders.
+They were one of the ten teams that competed in the 2025 IPL.
+They were the defending champions.
+Ahead of the season, Ajinkya Rahane was announced as the captain, replacing Shreyas Iyer.
+The team was coached by Chandrakant Pandit.

-Kolkata Knight Riders failed to qualify for the playoffs.
-They were the fourth team to be eliminated after suffering 6 losses and 2 no results in 13 matches.
+Kolkata Knight Riders were the fourth team to be eliminated from the 2025 IPL and finished the season in eighth place with five wins from 14 matches.
+Captain Rahane scored the most runs (390) while Varun Chakravarthy and Vaibhav Arora took the most wickets (17 each) for Kolkata in the 2025 season.

 Pre-season

-The 2025 Indian Premier League is the 18th edition of the Indian Premier League, a franchise Twenty20 cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The tournament features ten teams competing in 74 matches from 22 March to 25 May 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Kolkata Knight Riders were the defending champions having won their third title in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
+Kolkata played all their home matches at Eden Gardens.

-In September 2024, it was announced that the bowling coach of the Chennai Super Kings, Dwayne Bravo would join Kolkata in a mentorship role replacing Gautam Gambhir.
-In March 2025, Ottis Gibson joined Kolkata in an assistant coach role replacing Ryan ten Doeschate.

 Player retention

 Franchises were allowed to retain a maximum of six players from their squad, including a maximum of five recent international players.
 Franchises were required to submit their retention lists before 31 October 2024.
-Kolkata retained six players.
+Kolkata retained six players, but did not retain their prior captain Shreyas Iyer.